sst/guide/_chapters/manage-user-accounts-in-aws-amplify.md

 comments_id: manage-user-accounts-in-aws-amplify/505
 ---

-If you've followed along with [the first part of Serverless Stack](/#the-basics) guide, you might be looking to add ways your users can better manage their accounts.
+If you've followed along with [the first part of SST](/#the-basics) guide, you might be looking to add ways your users can better manage their accounts.
 This includes the ability to:

 - Reset their password in case they forget it
 - Change their password once they are logged in